 Ingredients and Substitutions

-How to Make Dairy Free Biscotti
+How to Make Nut-Free Biscotti

-Preheat your oven to 350 degrees Fahrenheit and start mixing everything in a stand mixer.
-You can make this by hand but it is much easier to mix with a stand mixer.
+Preheat your oven to 350F and mix the butter, eggs, sugar, flour, baking powder, and salt in a stand mixer.
+You can make this by hand, but it is much easier with a stand mixer.

-Next, we’re going to start to shape our dough on our baking tray.
-I have pre-lined my baking tray with parchment paper.
-Top Tip: using parchment paper enables you to move the biscotti off the tray more easily throughout the process.
+Shape the dough into a rough rectangle on a lined baking tray.
+Top Tip: Using parchment paper enables you to move the biscotti off the tray more easily throughout the process.

 Serving Suggestions